 Points will be assigned for each question.
 Each contestant and/or group will receive a percentage for this component based on the number of features properly identified.
 The coach will submit all answers for each student to a google document for grading.

+Table 36.
+Identification of soil features data recording sheet.